netdata/netdata/collectors/python.d.plugin/logind/README.md

-# logind
+# logind monitoring with Netdata

-This module monitors active sessions, users, and seats tracked by systemd-logind or elogind.
+Monitors active sessions, users, and seats tracked by systemd-logind or elogind.

 It provides the following charts: